Bizzlebin/team_g/team/readme.txt

 2. AS: optimize algorithm: it still needs to be less nested in order to speed up run time.
 3. PM: start on group paper.

+---
+Due By *Tuesday* (2020-12-01)

+1. Meeting prep: 20:00 .

+---
+Due By *Wednesday* (2020-12-02)

+1. RD: test regex for edge cases and make any final adjustments/simplifications.
+2. AS: test algorithm for edge cases and make any final adjustments/simplifications.
+3. PM: finish group paper.

 +++
 Ground Rules